moby/moby/docs/sources/examples/mongodb.md

+page_title: Building a Docker Image with MongoDB
+page_description: How to build a Docker image with MongoDB pre-installed
+page_keywords: docker, example, package installation, networking, mongodb

-Building an Image with MongoDB[¶](#building-an-image-with-mongodb "Permalink to this headline")
+Building an Image with MongoDB
 ===============================================================================================

 Note